Eye in the Sky: Drones and Passive RFID to Manage Assets

 RFID Stickers with Impact Indicators Mean an Eagle Eye for Damage

 SpotSee adds impact detection to the mix for even more robust RFID inventory management.
-Called ShockWatch® RFID, this combination solution indicates when assets have been dropped, hit, or otherwise impacted, as well as their point-to-point journey.
-And, because they can be read by virtually any passive UHF RFID reader, they can easily add impact indicator functionality to existing inventory or warehouse management systems.
+Called ShockWatch® RFID, this combination solution indicates when assets have been dropped as well as their point-to-point journey.
+And, because they can be read by virtually any passive UHF RFID reader, you can easily add impact indicator functionality to existing inventory or warehouse management systems.

 An industry outsider might think that once a product is in the warehouse or distribution center it would be safe from potentially damaging impacts.
 Yet, you know that accidents happen.
 Automated pickers sometimes fail.
 Forklifts sometimes clip corners.
 Large items may be dropped.
 Small items sometimes fall from conveyor belts.
 Cars in staging lots get bumped.
 The list of what can go wrong is long.

 It also gives you insights into your own operations.
 When you can quantify impacts, you can assign accountability and take steps to reduce them.
-Optimizing your logistics operation may mean retraining your staff.
-It could mean redesigning the warehouse itself to be more efficient.
+Optimizing your logistics operation may mean retraining your staff or redesigning the warehouse itself to be more efficient.

-Combine one innovation with another — RFID-reading drones with impact-indicating RFID stickers — and suddenly you’re operating the warehouse of the future.
+Combine one innovation with another — RFID-reading drones with impact-indicating RFID tags — and suddenly you’re operating the warehouse of the future.